 The abilities and experience of bat ecologists who follow good practice are not disputed.
 Unfortunately, cases of poor practice do occur, both as a result of inexperience and the misinterpretation of these principles by less experienced surveyors and planners.

 The exact balance between judgement, guidance and evidence will vary.
-Our Professional Training Standards were released alongside the 2nd edition of these guidelines and will be updated again.
+We have recently done some work on our Professional Training Standards as part of a partnership project with CIEEM and Natural England on Earned Recognition for licensing.
+We have published an interim 2nd edition of our Professional Training Standards.
 These outline in more depth the level of knowledge and skills required for different tasks.